arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ### Project Overview

-Now that you have the prerequisites ready and the tools for Modbus TCP configuration for Opta™ using PLC IDE, an example project will be used to test Modbus TCP communication between two Opta™ devices.
+Now that you have the prerequisites ready and the tools for Modbus TCP configuration for Opta™ using PLC IDE, an example project will be introduced.
+This will showcase how Modbus TCP communication between two Opta™ devices is established.

-The example project will make a slight change to its default example code using the counter (`cnt`) variable and transmit the counter data to achieve a live handshake verification operation between two Opta™ devices.
-For the tutorial's purpose, you will assign Ethernet properties manually for each Opta™ device.
+The example project will make a slight change to its default example code using the counter (`cnt`) variable.
+The counter data will be transmitted, allowing a real-time handshake verification to be achieved between the two Opta™ devices.
+For the tutorial's purpose, Ethernet properties will be assigned manually to each Opta™ device.

-The *Modbus TCP Master Opta™* will trigger the status LED and relay activation based on the counter information received from the *Modbus TCP Slave Opta™*.
-With the dedicated role sections, you learn how to set the Modbus TCP role for each Opta™ device.
+The status LED and relay of *Modbus TCP Master Opta™* will be activated based on the counter information received from the *Modbus TCP Slave Opta™*.
+Through specific sections dedicated to roles, the setting of the Modbus TCP role for each Opta™ device will be learned.

-If you would like to test it immediately, you can access the complete example project [here](assets/ModbusTCP_Opta_Example.zip).
-It has every configuration and element ready to compile and upload to the corresponding Opta™.
+For those wishing to test without delay, the complete example project can be accessed [here](assets/ModbusTCP_Opta_Example.zip).
+Every essential configuration and component has been included, ensuring it's ready to be compiled and uploaded to the corresponding Opta™ device.

-The continuing sections will show how to configure each Opta™ based on its role in Modbus TCP communication.
+In the sections that follow, the configuration of each Opta™, based on its designated role in Modbus TCP communication, will be detailed.

 #### Modbus TCP Slave Opta™